enklu/enkluplayer-jsapi-docs/source/includes/vines.md

 <Caption label='Hello World' />
 ```

 Tags follow XHTML conventions, i.e. every tag must be closed.
-In HTML, we can write `<br>`, but `VineML` this is invalid.
+In HTML, we can write `<br>`, but in `VineML` this is invalid.
 Every tag must have a closing tag or it must be a self closing tag.

 In addition, tags may not have raw text inside of them.
 All values are passed to tags through attributes.